felipenoris/XLSX.jl/docs/src/index.md

 To inspect the internal representation of each cell, use the `getcell` or `getcellrange` methods.

-The example above used `xf = XLSX.readxlsx(filename)` to open a file, so all file contents will be fetched at once from disk.
+The example above used `xf = XLSX.readxlsx(filename)` to open a file, so all file contents are fetched at once from disk.

-You can also use `XLSX.openxlsx` to read file contents as needed (see section about streaming below).
+You can also use `XLSX.openxlsx` to read file contents as needed (see [Reading Large Excel Files and Caching](@ref)).

 ## Read Tabular Data